CogPlatform/matlab-jzmq/README.md

 # matlab-jzmq

-A MATLAB interface for JeroMQ
+A MATLAB interface for JeroMQ.
+Add this folder to the MATLAB path.